rotub/rotub.github.io/_posts/2018-03-28-illustrating-my-first-childrens-book.md

 Finding time to draw can be difficult.
 The perfect time to draw turns out to be the exact moment I feel like doing nothing at all.
 Essentially, I have time to draw when I don’t feel like drawing.
 When the inevitable urge comes to sit on the couch and watch TV I know it’s an opportunity to make progress on drawing.
 Sometimes I seize those opportunities.

-You can buy it here: http://www.lulu.com/shop/rachel-beswetherick/the-little-adventurer-goes-to-japan/paperback/product-23335774.html
+You can buy it [here](http://www.lulu.com/shop/rachel-beswetherick/the-little-adventurer-goes-to-japan/paperback/product-23335774.html "Buy a copy of The Little Adventurer goes to Japan").

 The aim of The Little Adventurer is to inspire kids to be brave and try new things.
 I think that’s an important message to communicate to boys and girls in todays world.